MarketSquare/robotframework-tidy/docs/source/transformers/NormalizeSeparators.rst

 Align new lines
 ---------------

-It is possible to align new lines to first line.
+It is possible to align new lines to the first line.
 This alignment will be overwritten if you have transformers affecting alignment enabled, such as:

 - AlignKeywordsSection